alesgenova/post-me/README.md

 Main features:
 - Parent and child can both expose methods and/or events.
 - Strong typing of method names, arguments, return values, as well as event names and payloads.
+- Seamlessly pass callbacks to the other context to get progress or partial results.
 - Establish multiple concurrent connections.
 - Easily extensible to more use cases.
 - No dependencies: 2kb gzip bundle.